alexanderbird/regextris/README.md

 That's it.

+The site is in the "docs" folder because it's deployed with GitHub Pages which seems to only accept a folder named "docs".

 ## Prior art

 I didn't do a web search before making this, but apparently someone else had the